mmeendez8/mmeendez8.github.io/_projects/2019_vae_fifa.md

 title:  "Generating FIFA 19 players with VAEs and Tensorflow"
 subtitle: "Learn to generate your own footbal players"
 image: "/assets/projects/2019_vae_fifa/thumbnail.jpg"
+description: "Learn to generate syntethic faces of FIFA football players using Variational Autoencoders (VAEs) and Tensorflow.
+Download and scrap a public dataset, train the model and see what players are generated from each country"
 ---

 This is my third post dealing with Variational Autoencoders.
 If you want to catch up with the math I recommend you to check my first post.
 If you prefer to skip that part and go directly to some simple experiments with VAEs then move to my second post, where I showed how useful these networks can be.
 If you just want to see how a neural network can create fake faces of football players then you are in the right place!
 Just keep reading!